 The staging environment is perfect for testing updates, and experimenting on your store without impacting your live one.
-See the help article Update your WooCommerce store for a step-by-step process.
+See the help article Update your WooCommerce store for a quick step-by-step process.

 For the purpose of this article, let's define the two store versions:

 - Live Store (live/production environment): the store that is on your domain, customer-facing, and taking orders.

 - Staging Store (staging/testing environment): a clone of your store in a separate environment, isolated from your live store.
 It is on a separate staging subdomain, and customers or search engines do not have access to it.

 The staging environment is a perfect copy which means however the store behaves on staging, it will behave the same on the live environment.

 Important Notes for Staging Use

 - Delete staging after Publish to Live.
 The staging is archived after Publish and cannot be reused (it will be automatically deleted after a day).

 This way you're always working with the latest version of the live store.